hoangduytran/blender-manual/manual/editors/preferences/lights.rst

 The lights are equal, except for their direction and color.
 You can control the direction of the lights, as well as their diffuse and specular colors.

-Light
+.. _bpy.types.UserSolidLight.use:

 Use Light
    Toggles the specific light.

+.. _bpy.types.UserSolidLight.diffuse_color:

 Diffuse
    This is the constant color of the light.

+.. _bpy.types.UserSolidLight.specular_color:

 Specular
    This is the highlight color of the light.

+.. _bpy.types.UserSolidLight.smooth:

 Smooth
    Smooth the shading from this light.

    *This has the effect of lighting to be less direct.*

+.. _bpy.types.UserSolidLight.direction:

 Direction
    The direction of the light, (see :ref:`ui-direction-button`).

    The direction of the light will be the same as shown at the sphere surface.

+.. _bpy.types.PreferencesSystem.light_ambient:

 Ambient Color
    The color of unlit areas.